Kerry Washington Chooses Side In Nigerian Jollof Rice Debate

 The debate over which country makes the best Jollof rice continues to spark online and offline conversations.

-Recently, Hollywood actress Kerry Washington became the latest celebrity to endorse Nigerian Jollof rice publicly.
+Recently, Hollywood actress Kerry Washington became the latest celebrity to publicly endorse Nigerian Jollof rice.

 Speaking at the NAACP Image Awards on February 22, Kerry Washington—best known for her role in the television series Scandal—did not hesitate to express her preference.